npup/dask-app/README.md

 ## Configuration

 You can configure how the parts of the app are connected to each other.
+You may very well only ever need or want to adjust the Docker container port, since the internal port wiring can be regarded as a bit of a black box.

+However, if you develop and run the client and API server locally, the ports may be occupied on your machine already, and you may need to change only those.  **In that case, you will not have to touch any docker- (or nginx-) related configuration**, so it is still quite simple - only the `config.ts` files in the static and server directories need to be adjusted.

 ### Ports